Traffic Calming Studies for Dunvegan Drive, Margaret Avenue and Woolwich Street

 I have no doubt in my mind that there should be some serious countermeasures taken towards the speeds and the safety on Woolwich St, It appears to be getting progressively worse day by day and I seriously hope that measures will be taken very soon.

-drag strip about 3 years ago
+drag strip almost 4 years ago

 My family and I live in the Dunvegan/Sandowne area, and I agree with what others have said about Dunvegan being used as a shortcut to the expressway.
 Many cars drive far faster than they should, especially past the park.
 A speed bump (with an integrated pedestrian crossing) would be great at the bend near the park, to correspond with the path, and the number of pedestrians that cross here to use the park.
 Further raised crossings could be considered at Sandowne, Lee, and Grangewood to make this a much safer and more pedestrian friendly street.

-Joseph B about 3 years ago
+Joseph B almost 4 years ago

 I live in the Lincoln road area.
 I walk my dog and baby twice a day and I don’t even bother trying to cross Margaret at Vermont or Washington anymore.
 Cars fly over that hill and we’ve had a couple close calls.